binggu56/QTM/helium_mpi/README.md

 Ganrantee corrent version : 1.3.2, 1.4.0 (without long range)

+## 1.4.8

+- take advantage of modules of Fortran90
+- put things which is not chaning after initilization into modules

 ## 1.4.7

 - optimize the code and put some subroutines into module
+- add subroutines to compute correction function
+- instead of broadcast input variables, every processor reads input file

 ############################################